About the Adriatic Institute

 The specialized library of the Adriatic Institute professionally processes literature from its own collections (more than 20,000 units of positive law, history of law, and the political history of the Adriatic coast).
 In 2012, the Library joined the realization of the digital repository of the Croatian Academy in order to connect the Europeana – Europe's largest digital library.
 In addition to the employees of the Institute, the Library is available to other interested scientists and students.

-The Adriatic Institute has for more than 50 years been continuously publishing a scientific magazine, which had initially been entitled Uporedno pomorsko pravo i pomorska kupoprodaja, and as of 1992, it has changed its title to Poredbeno pomorsko pravo = Comparative Maritime Law.
-The magazine publishes scientific and professional papers from the fields of maritime and transport law; insurance law and the international law of the sea; as well as original texts of the maritime and transport conventions and other international unification instruments and its professional translations, reviews of the domestic and foreign judicial and arbitral decisions, reports from the scientific and professional conferences, and reviews of the recently published books from the relevant fields.
-Authors of papers and readers are eminent domestic and foreign legal experts, college professors, and associates from other scientific institutes, commercial court judges, legal experts in the field of insurance, and young authors being introduced in the scientific work.
-The magazine has international redaction, and it has been exchanged with 12 domestic and 9 international magazines.
-It is indexed in the Academic Search Complete (EBSCO) database and on portals and services Hrčak, Google Scholar, and Scientific Commons.
+The Adriatic Institute has for more than 50 years been continuously publishing an academic journal, which had initially been entitled Uporedno pomorsko pravo i pomorska kupoprodaja, and as of 1992, it has changed its title to Poredbeno pomorsko pravo = Comparative Maritime Law.
+The journal publishes academic and professional papers from the fields of maritime and transport law; insurance law and the international law of the sea; as well as original texts of the maritime and transport conventions and other international unification instruments and its professional translations, reviews of the domestic and foreign judicial and arbitral decisions, reports from the scientific and professional conferences, and reviews of the recently published books from the relevant fields.
+Authors of papers and readers are eminent domestic and foreign legal experts, college professors, and associates from other scientific institutes, commercial court judges, legal experts in the field of insurance, and young authors being introduced in the academic work.
+The journal has an international board of editors, and it has been exchanged with 12 domestic and 9 international journals.
+It is indexed in the Academic Search Complete (EBSCO), Heinonline, DOAJ, ERIH Plus, CEEOL, AFSA databases and on portals and services Hrčak, Google Scholar and Scientific Commons.

 Scientific research activities of the Institute take place through long-time continuous work on scientific projects.
-Since 1991, the Adriatic Institute has successfully conducted seven perennial scientific projects with the support of the Ministry of Science (four from the field of international law and three from the field of maritime law).
-On the basis of a public tender, the Croatian Science Foundation has agreed to finance one 'installation research project' of the Adriatic Institute, whose duration is planned for the period 2015–2018.
-The Installation Research Projects programme was developed by the Croatian Science Foundation with the aim to establish independent research careers of young scientists.
+Since 1991, the Adriatic Institute has successfully conducted seven perennial scientific projects with the support of the Ministry of Science (four from the field of international law and three from the field of maritime law) and one with the support of the Croatian Science Foundation.

-Every three or four years since 1995 the Adriatic Institute has been organizing traditional scientific conferences on the current topics from the fields of maritime and international law; they gathered eminent scientists from Croatia and the neighbouring countries.
+Every three to four years since 1995 the Adriatic Institute has been organizing traditional scientific conferences on the current topics from the fields of maritime and international law; they gather eminent scientists from Croatia and the neighbouring countries.

 Many scientists have been raised at the Adriatic Institute.
 From 1985 onwards, seven junior staff members have achieved their LL.M. degree, while eleven have achieved their doctor’s degree in law.
 Among them, some have subsequently got positions at faculties and other institutions, in Croatia and abroad.
-Currently, there are four employees with academic grades; one junior research assistant; head librarian; and administrative secretary working at the Institute.
-The Director of the Institute is Vladimir-Đuro Degan, Professor Emeritus.
+Currently, there are three employees with academic titles; one junior research assistant; one assistant; head librarian; and administrative secretary working at the Institute.
+The Director of the Institute is Professor Jakša Barbić, PhD, full member of the Croatian Academy of Sciences and Arts.

 In 2011 the Adriatic Institute was awarded a prize from the Ministry of Maritime Affairs, Transport and Infrastructure for special contribution to the promotion of maritime science and education.